indexsupply/shovel/indexsupply.com/shovel/docs/index.md

 ### Multiple Ethereum Source URLs

 Each Ethereum Source can be configured with multiple URLs.
-This gives Shovel operators the ability to survive 3rd party provider downtime.
-Shovel round-robin requests to the set of URLs.
+This enables Shovel to survive 3rd party Ethereum API provider downtime.
+Shovel will round-robin requests to the set of URLs.
 This is preferred over a _backup url_ since resources that are only used during an emergency are often misconfigured or under-provisioned.
-By using round-robin requests, operators can be sure that the _backup_ is just as good as the primary.
+By using a round-robin request strategy, Shovel operators can be sure that the _backup_ is just as good as the primary.

+Each log line contains a `host=domain.com` key-value pair so that operators can gain insight into the health of the Ethereum API provider.

 <hr>